ramical/active-directory-verifiable-credentials-dotnet/4-asp-net-core-api-verify-and-onboard/README.md

     - You’ll need this key later to configure the sample application.
 This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.
 6. In the list of pages for the app, select API permissions
     - Click the Add a permission button
-    - Search for APIs in my organization for bbb94529-53a3-4be5-a069-7eaf2712b826 or Verifiable Credential and click the “Verifiable Credential Request Service”
+    - Search for APIs in my organization for  Verifiable Credentials Service Request and Verifiable Credentials Service service principals, and select them.
-    - Click the “Application Permission” and expand “VerifiableCredential.Create.All”
+    - Click the “Application Permission” and expand “VerifiableCredential.Create.PresentRequest”
+    - Select Add permissions.
+7. In the list of pages for the app, select API permissions
+    - Click the Add a permission button
+    - Select Microsoft APIs, then select Microsoft Graph, then select Application Permissions
+    - Search for the UserAuthenticationMethod.ReadWrite.All and User.Read.All and select them.
+    - Select Add permissions.
-    - Click Grant admin consent for {tenant name} on top of the API/Permission list and click YES.
+8. Click Grant admin consent for {tenant name} on top of the API/Permission list and click YES.
 This allows the application to get the correct permissions
 ![Admin concent](ReadmeFiles/AdminConcent.PNG)

 ## Setting up and running the sample